Small Animal Residencies

 Only online application forms submitted through our system will be considered.

-Shortlisted candidates will be invited to attend interviews during the above dates.
-We endeavour to inform those who have been short listed for interview, in writing, at least 2 weeks before the interview date.
+We endeavor to inform those who have been short listed for interview, in writing, at least 2 weeks before the interview date.
 Shortlisted candidates may have the opportunity to visit the relevant discipline team for a day or more.
 Candidates should contact the team by email (contact above).
 The interview typically lasts 20-30 minutes.
 It is designed to test the applicant’s understanding of the role and function of a resident, and their motivation for pursuing a residency.

 The Residencies are highly competitive and, regrettably, this inevitably means that many good applicants are not successful.
 If you are unsuccessful you may re-apply the following year but you should contact the appropriate programme director before doing so.